tashaharrison/online-reservation-system/docs/design-document.md

 ```
 {
 	id: string,           // Unique identifier for the seat
-	eventId: string,      // References the event"s ID
+	eventId: string,      // References the event's ID
-	UUID: string,         // References the user"s UUID (empty if not held)
+	UUID: string,         // References the user's UUID (empty if not held)
 	status: "Available" | "On hold" | "Reserved" // Current status of the seat
 }
 ```